Courage in Motion is Underway!

 Visiting the Newly Wounded from Operation Protective EdgeChannel 2 news report: Beit Halochem member Achiya Klein visits the newly wounded at Tel Hashomer hospital after Operation Protective Edge in August 2014.
 Achiya was wounded while serving in the IDF in November 2013.

 Tal Keidar lost an eye and was wounded by shrapnel during Operation Protective Edge.

 Why Beit Halochem Needs Your Support!

 We take care of Israel’s wounded.

-The number of Israel’s casualties from Operation Protective Edge are heart-breaking: 64 soldiers have given their lives in defense of the State of Israel, and more than 430 have been admitted to hospital.
+The number of Israel’s casualties from Operation Protective Edge are heart-breaking:

 Israel's disabled veterans, along with Beit Halochem volunteers, visit the newly wounded and traumatized soldiers giving vital comfort and support to them and their families.